HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Conclusion

 \section{Conclusion}

-We introduced HiCrowd, a hierarchical navigation framework that integrates reinforcement learning and model predictive control to address the challenges of robot navigation in dense human environments.
-Rather than treating humans solely as dynamic obstacles, HiCrowd exploit the motion of surrounding humans as guidance, enabling the robot to follow compatible crowd flows for safe and efficient navigation.
-By explicitly encouraging the robot to align with nearby groups moving in similar directions, the proposed crowd-following reward improves both learning efficiency and navigation performance.
-Extensive experiments across synthetic and real-world datasets demonstrate that HiCrowd outperforms both classical and learning-based baselines, achieving higher success rates and more efficient navigation, also reducing freezing in dense crowds.
-Finally, we deployed HiCrowd on a mobile robot, navigating in a crowded real-world museum.
-The robot consistently demonstrated socially compliant behaviors, in the scenarios of aligning with or crossing pedestrian flows.
+We introduced HiCrowd, a hierarchical navigation framework that integrates RL and MPC to address the challenges of robot navigation in dense human environments.
+Rather than treating humans as dynamic obstacles~\cite{xie2023drlvo}, HiCrowd leverages surrounding pedestrian motion as guidance.
+A high-level RL policy generates a socially aware follow point that steers the robot toward a compatible crowd flow, while a low-level MPC controller tracks this guidance with safe, short-horizon planning.
+By encouraging alignment with nearby groups through a crowd-following reward, the framework improves both learning efficiency and navigation performance.
+Extensive experiments across synthetic and real-world datasets demonstrate that HiCrowd outperforms classical and learning-based baselines, achieving higher success rates and more efficient navigation, also reducing freezing.
+The benefits are most pronounced in dense scenarios with structured human flows, where baseline methods can freeze or collide when encountering opposing crowds.

+Finally, we deployed HiCrowd on a mobile robot and evaluated in two crowded real-world environments, a public museum and Expo 2025 Osaka, without any retraining.
+The robot consistently demonstrated socially compliant behaviors in scenarios of aligning with and crossing pedestrian flows, showing the real-world applicability of our approach.

 The proposed method has limitations.
 First, the ratio between high-level and low-level actions is fixed, which is, the robot executes a number of MPC steps per follow point.
 This may lead to delayed reactions when crowd conditions change rapidly, or unstable behavior when follow points change too frequently.
 Future work will explore dynamically adapting the ratio based on flow variations or environmental uncertainty to improve responsiveness and stability.
 Static obstacles such as walls will also be explored.
-Lastly, current work lacks integration with crowd motion prediction.
-Integrating learned flow fields could offer more structured guidance for the high-level policy.
+Lastly, the current framework treats groups primarily through their motion features without modeling their spatial extent.
+Incorporating group geometry could improve decision-making, particularly when navigating around large or irregularly shaped groups.